mirror-shades/arch-config/readme.md

 - space see programs menu
 - [number] switch workspace
 - shift + [number] switch window to workspace

+You can see and edit keybinding in the hyprland config file.

 ## Additional steps